 We are the Technomancers team 1758.
 We are comprised of high school students (grades 9-12) from SFHS, WFHS, and WHS.
-The Florence Career Center is our central meeting location.
+The Advantage Academy, formerly known as Florence Career Center, is our central meeting location.
 We are one of two teams in F1S to be comprised of ALL 3 high schools (FAST swim team being the other).
 Our team works together in every facet.
 Individual home school rivalries are left at the door.
-Florence One Schools support this endeavor along with Otis Elevator and GE Healthcare companies in Florence.
+Florence One Schools support this endeavor along with Otis Elevator, ABB Industries, and GE Healthcare companies in Florence.
 Each year other area companies and individuals help us financially along with the students participating in fundraisers.

-We are a part of FIRST Inspires, this is a not for profit international organization promoting STEM to all ages.
-There are the Lego Leagues followed by the older kids in the FIRST Tech Challenge (FTC) Leagues and finishing up with FIRST Robotics Competition (FRC).
+We are a part of FIRST Inspires, this is a not-for-profit international organization promoting STEM to all ages.
+There are the Lego (FLL) Leagues, followed by the older kids in the FIRST Tech Challenge (FTC) Leagues, and finishing up with FIRST Robotics Competition (FRC).
 We are the FRC team 1758.

 What is the time commitment for this group?
-From September through December, we meet once a week on Wednesdays from 6-8pm.
+From September through December, we meet once a week on Wednesday nights from 6-7:30 pm.
 In January the true commitment happens.
-Kickoff is the first Saturday in January.
+The kickoff is the first Saturday in January.
 We begin at GE Healthcare to watch the International FIRST kickoff video and instruction for the game.
 We then have 6 weeks to build a working robot from scratch.
-At this point, meetings are 3 days a week.
-We meet Mondays 5:30-9pm, Wednesdays 5:30- 9pm, and Saturdays 12-6pm.
+At this point, meetings are 3 days a week, to be determined.
 After the first competition, we drop our meetings back to once or twice a week, depending on what groups need to meet before the next competition.
-Our season ends the beginning of April with cleaning up our shop area, securing the tools and robots.
+Our season ends at the beginning of April with cleaning up our shop area, securing the tools and robots.

 We are in the community too.
-We have a tent set up each year at the SC Pecan Festival in the fall and the International Festival in the spring.
-Our outreach group sets up demonstrations with younger FLL teams, Girl’s University and with other area youth inspired groups.
+We have a tent set up each year at the SC Pecan Festival in the fall.
+Our outreach group sets up demonstrations with younger FLL teams, Girl’s University, and other area youth-inspired groups.

 Who helps build the robot?
 FIRST Inspires focuses on students doing the work.
 Our existing team members teach the newer members.
 We do have wonderful mentors from our community that assist and teach the students.
 GE Healthcare, Otis Elevator, ACS Technologies, Honda of SC, and Arauco are a few of the men and women that volunteer their time for our team.
 Everyone that mentors are just that…volunteers.